 Shipping Industry Facts

-90% of the world’s goods transported by the international shipping industry.
+90% of the world’s goods are transported by the international shipping industry.

 Body content: While the exact figures are a little hard to come by, we can safely say that 90% of the world’s goods are shipped internationally.
 That means that every time you take a flight or drive somewhere, or purchase an item online, you’re supporting that global economy.